 Sandra Tapfumaneyi serves as the Operations Chief for Lee County Emergency Management.
 She is responsible for the supervision and execution of operations activities related to the County's Comprehensive Emergency Management Plan (CEMP) including coordinating with local emergency responders and ensuring Lee County Emergency Operations Center (EOC) readiness.
 During an activation of the EOC, Chief Tapfumaneyi oversees the operational elements of the county's emergency response organization, including public health and medical, fire rescue, law enforcement, critical infrastructure, and mass care services.

-Chief Mayfield has an undergraduate degree from the University of Florida, a Masters of Public Administration from Florida State University, and was born and raised in Miami.
+Chief Mayfield holds an undergraduate degree from the University of Florida, a Masters of Public Administration from Florida State University, and was born and raised in Miami.

 Casey Allo serves as the Chief of "Lee Control" - the Emergency Dispatch Center for EMS and Fire Operations in Lee County.
 Lee Control is an International Academies of Emergency Dispatch (IAED) Dual-Accredited Center of Excellence (ACE) in Emergency Medical Dispatch and Emergency Fire Dispatch.